MHam647/mham647.github.io/_drinks/Witches-Brew-Drink-500-crowns.md

 For the garnish: 1 small dry ice cube**, cocktail cherry

 can add 1/2 inch to 1 inch dry ice cube to make it bubble and boil.

+It’s often bright green, blue, or purple in color, and it can be served as a punch or shaken as a cocktail.
+This spin on the Witches Brew uses bright green melon liqueur and lemon juice to make a classic-style cocktail with a deliciously sweet tart flavor.